gustavsvik/dogger/README.md

 # dogger
-Back-end part of project aimed at a back-to-front solution for initialization, configuration and data acquisition from wired and wireless nodes and gateways, local data storage, on-demand web host data replication and a basic browser view and control interface.
+Work in progress on back-end part of project aimed at consolidating prototypes into a general back-to-front solution for hosting, initialization, configuration and data acquisition from wired and wireless nodes and gateways, local data storage, on-demand web host data replication and a basic browser view and control interface.